thunderbird/webext-docs/action.rst

       :name: [``default_icon``]
       :type: (:ref:`action.IconPath`)

-      The paths to one or more icons for the action.
+      The paths to one or more icons for the action button.

    .. api-member::